Evolution as Fact2017 Sep 29

 They also hold to other metaphysical assumptions such as the idea that explanations via the invocation of natural causes are the only ones that are valid.
-But this then implies that philosophical ideas cannot be known to be valid.
-This then is a self-refuting fallacy because science itself is based on metaphysical assumptions which science cannot prove.
-Darwinian Metaphysics
+Note that logically this also implies that assumptions and philosophical ideas cannot be known to be valid.
+This then is a self-refuting fallacy because science itself depends on metaphysical assumptions which science cannot prove and cannot know to be true.

 - Such a being could do anything, therefore they would be expected to have spread out designs evenly over the space of all possibilities.
-However since we often see repeating patterns, these then more likely indicate that natural processes were the responsible agent (natural processes follow simple repeatable rules).
+However since we often see repeating patterns, these then more likely indicate that natural processes were the responsible agent (because natural processes follow simple repeatable rules).